EthanGunter/EthicalMatch-docs/Documentation Guidelines.md

 #todo Link to useful syntaxes, and encourage using existing documentation as inspiration for formatting your own

 ## Style
+##### Speech
+- Write in the present tense.
+"The server uses X", not "The server will use X".
+	*Even if it's not yet true, it will be one day, and accidentally leaving in future-tense language will cause confusion*
+##### Syntax
 #todo
 - Add a new line after each paragraph

 > [!Tip]
-> If you are using our [[Obsidian Setup]], this styling should be automatically handled, so you don't have to think about it.
+> If you are using our [[Obsidian Setup]], linting will take care of most of the nitpicky things

 # TL;DR:
 - Use the [[documentation template]] for a quick start (and to adhere to best practices)